rojo-rbx/rbx-dom/docs/xml.md

 This element shares a name with a type element.
 That element is documented [here][SharedString-use].

-The following attributes are REQUIRED for this element:
+The following attributes MAY be present:

 | Name  | Contents                                                               |
 |:------|:-----------------------------------------------------------------------|
 | `md5` | A unique identifier for this element, for reference by a type element. |

 The value of `md5` MUST be unique across all `SharedString` definitions.
 Despite the name, the value does not have to be the MD5 hash of the `SharedString` contents.
+When this attribute is missing, it MUST be computed using 128 bit BLAKE2b hash.
+This identifier is used to reference the actual string.

 The content of `SharedString` elements MUST be Base64 encoded as per [RFC 2045](https://www.rfc-editor.org/rfc/rfc2045).